stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ### Returned Annotation

 The next Vulkan component after the instance is the physical device which uses native methods that are highly dependant on by-reference parameters.
+These pose a problem because by-reference and 'normal' parameters cannot be distinguished solely from the method signature.

+JNA used the rather cumbersome `ByReference` interface which generally required _every_ structure to have _two_ implementations.
+Additionally _every_ array is essentially a by-reference parameter as far as JNA was concerned, whereas we would prefer to separate the normal and by-reference cases.

-These pose a problem because by-reference or general parameters cannot be distinguished solely from the method signature.
-JNA used the rather cumbersome `ByReference` marker interface, which generally required _every_ structure to have _two_ implementations to support both cases.
-The most obvious solution is to implement a custom annotation to explicitly declare by-reference parameters and switch behaviour accordingly:
+A generic wrapper type could be introduced that would allow the framework to switch behaviour accordingly.
+However the actual type of the reference would then only be known at runtime, meaning the framework would be unable to build and validate a transformer when the library is created.
+The most obvious solution is to implement a custom annotation to explicitly declare by-reference parameters and still have access to the actual reference type.

+The annotation is a simple _marker_ interface with no declared functionality:

 ```java
 @Retention(RetentionPolicy.RUNTIME)